Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • reduce (eliminate) tissue hypoxia, cough;

-• improve local ventilation of the lungs, metabolism and sleep of the patient.
+• improve local ventilation, metabolism and sleep of the patient.

 Exercise therapy

-With emphysema, the respiratory muscles are in constant tone, so they quickly get tired.
-To prevent muscle overstrain, exercise therapy has a good effect.
+With emphysema, the respiratory muscles are in constant tone, so they get tired quickly.
+To prevent muscle overstrain, physical therapy has a good effect.

-Long-term procedure (up to 18 hours in a row) breathing through an oxygen mask.
+A long procedure (up to 18 hours in a row) of breathing through an oxygen mask.
 In severe cases, oxygen-helium mixtures are used.

 Surgical treatment for emphysema is not often required.
 It is necessary when the lesions are significant and drug treatment does not reduce the symptoms of the disease.
 Indications for surgery: